-Highland Park professionals and Highland Park High School (HPHS) juniors and seniors are invited to participate in the Highland Park Career Exploration Program (HPCE).
-The City of Highland Park (City), HPHS and the Highland Park Chamber of Commerce (Chamber) launched the year round program earlier this year to provide students with the opportunity to gain valuable insights into a potential career path and goals.
+Highland Park professionals and Highland Park High School (HPHS) sophomores, juniors, and seniors are invited to participate in the Highland Park Career Exploration Program (HPCE).
+The year-round program provides Highland Park High School students the opportunity to gain valuable insights into a potential career path.
 Students are matched and meet with professionals to discuss career aspirations, work initiatives, and other professional inquiries.

 Applications for professionals and students are being accepted on a rolling basis.
 Once selected, professionals are matched with students with similar career aspirations as soon as possible.Professionals and students can find an application below.
 Students may also complete an application by contacting Aliza Gilbert at email@example.com.
 For further information on the student participation process, please contact the City Manager’s Office at 847.926.1000.
 Program information can also be found via the following video: https://www.youtube.com/watch?v=ErOj84sqwFQ